cimentadaj/perccalc/paper/paper.md

 In particular, educational research, where there's a maturing literature on calculating inequality gaps, categorical data are essential for estimating inequality.
-For example, the income of a person is often asked in income brackets rather than the exact amout of money; researchers would prefer the exact amount but to avoid non-response accumulation and privacy concerns, income brackets are a partial solution.
+For example, the income of a person is often asked in income brackets rather than the exact amount of money; researchers would prefer the exact amount but to avoid non-response accumulation and privacy concerns, income brackets are a partial solution.
 This solution gives the income information of respondents but at the same time in a limited fashion given that we cannot